 Zambia aims to become a 'prosperous middle-income country by 2030' under its Vision 2030, with a diversified and resilient economy driven by agriculture, tourism, manufacturing and mining.
 The 7NDP recognizes that ineffective propoor policy planning and implementation, inadequate levels of transparency, and insufficient rule of law and public accountability frameworks have continued to undermine development results.
 Zambia has been a lower middle-income country since 2010 (graduating from lower-income country) at medium human development, positioned at 143 of 189 countries and territories.
-Zambia's economy relies heavily on copper mining, which accounts for over 70 per cent of export earnings but employs less than 2 per cent of the population.
+The Zambia's economy relies heavily on copper mining, which accounts for over 70 per cent of export earnings but employs less than 2 per cent of the population.
 The majority of people in Zambia (60 per cent) live in rural areas where they depend on subsistence agriculture.
 The rural areas continue to lag behind, while urban areas have benefited from the concentration on capital-intensive industries such as construction, mining and transport.
 This paradox, where high economic growth is dependent on a sector that is not generating sufficient decent employment, leaves Zambia and its people vulnerable to external shocks.
-Zambia is still considered a least-developed country, with the third highest level of income inequality in the world.
+The Zambia is still considered a least-developed country, with the third highest level of income inequality in the world.
 Zambia's economic growth has not advanced, the impact of recurring droughts and floods, exacerbated by climate change, low global prices for copper, increasing public debt and COVID-19 have further slowed Zambia's economic growth.

 However, the country has recorded significant socio-economic development during the last two decades prior to the 7NDP.
 The Gross Domestic Product (GDP) grew at an annual average rate of 6.9 percent between 2005 and 2014 against the target of above 7 percent, while inflation dropped from 15.9 percent to 7.9 percent.
-However, just before and during the 7NDP period, economic growth slowed to 2.9 percent in 2015, 3.8 percent in 2016, 3.6 percent in 2017
+However, just before

-&lt;sup>15 UNAIDS HIV Epidemiological Estimates, Zambia data.
+15 UNAIDS HIV Epidemiological Estimates, Zambia data.
 Available at https://data.unicef.org/resources/dataset/hiv-aids-statistical-tables/.
 (Accessed Sep 2021).

-&lt;sup>16 Zambia Demographic and Health Survey 2018.
+16 Zambia Demographic and Health Survey 2018.

-&lt;sup>17 Zambia National Report on the Review of the Implementation of the Istanbul Programme of Action for Least Developed Countries 2011- 2020
+17 Zambia National Report on the Review of the Implementation of the Istanbul Programme of Action for Least Developed Countries 2011- 2020

-&lt;sup>18 Independent Country Programme Evaluation: Zambia
+18 Independent Country Programme Evaluation: Zambia

-&lt;sup>19 Zambia Country Analysis (2015)
+19 Zambia Country Analysis (2015)